By Dany Ortiz, on 7 August 2020

 A new tab will be added to Instagram profiles to show all of a user's Reels in the same place.
 The tab is next to the latest posts, IGTV videos, and videos where a user has been tagged.

-How do I upload videos to Instagram Reels?
+How Do You Upload Videos to Instagram Reels?

 The new format for Instagram Reels is located within Stories, which can be accessed by touching the top left corner of the home page.
 It appears that Instagram has updated the options menu at the bottom of the Stories screen to include Instagram Reels.